docker-archive/docker-ce/components/cli/docs/deprecated.md

 If the registry you are using still supports v2 schema 1, urge their administrators to move to v2 schema 2.

+### Top-level `docker deploy` subcommand (experimental)

+**Deprecated in Release: v19.03.0**

+**Target For Removal In Release: v20.03.0**

+The top-level `docker deploy` command (using the "Docker Application Bundle" (.dab) file format was introduced as an experimental feature in Docker 1.13 / 17.03, but superseded by support for Docker Compose files using the `docker stack deploy` subcommand.

+### `docker stack deploy` using "dab" files (experimental)

+**Deprecated in Release: v19.03.0**

+**Target For Removal In Release: v20.03.0**

+With no development being done on this feature, and no active use of the file format, support for the DAB file format and the top-level docker deploy command (hidden by default in 19.03), will be removed, in favour of `docker stack deploy` using compose files.

 ### AuFS storage driver

 **Deprecated in Release: v19.03.0**